Towards Label-free Scene Understanding by Vision Foundation Models: Conclusion

-We are the first to leverage advantages of both CLIP and SAM foundation models to solve challenging label-free scene understanding in 2D and 3D open environments.
+In this work, we study how vision foundation models enable networks to comprehend 2D and 3D environments without relying on labelled data.
 To address noisy pseudo-labels, we introduce a cross-modality noisy supervision method to simultaneously train 2D and 3D networks, which involves the label refinement strategy, prediction consistency regularization, and latent space consistency regularization.
 Our method achieves state-of-the-art performance in understanding open worlds, as demonstrated by extensive experiments on indoor and outdoor datasets.